 To create your custom profile, go to Device Configuration > Profile > Create a profile, then select custom in the profile option.
 From here, follow the step and define the custom OMRI setting.

 The OMRI isn’t a specific value, instead, it’s defined dependent on how you want to apply the setting:

 - ./User/Vendor/MSFT/Policy/Config/ – Read/Write to change a configuration setting

 - ./Device/Vendor/MSFT/Policy/Config/ – Read/Write to change a configuration setting

 Take the prefix listed above, then add the policy name.
 For example, enforcing the firewall to be on can be done with a boolean type using the OMRI:

 Some policies require a special SyncML format to enable or disable.
 These require a custom ADMX policy to apply.
 Templates for some of these, such as for Microsoft Office, can be found online, and some can be found on Windows 10 devices themselves in “C:\Windows\PolicyDefinitions”

-Sometimes, policies don't always take affect, and debugging can often be more challenging and time consuming than the initial setup.
-Here's some place you may want to check:
+Sometimes, policies don’t always take effect, and debugging can often be more challenging and time consuming than the initial setup.
+Here’s some places you may want to check:

-- Check the policy has applied for the devices you’re testing on.
-If this is a group policy, opening cmd prompt and run rsop to return the resultant policies being applied to the device.
+- Check the policy has applied to the devices you’re testing on.
+If this is a group policy, open CMD prompt and run rsop to return the resultant policies being applied to the device.

-- Force a sync of Intune, this will make sure the latest policy has applied
+- Force a sync of Intune, this will make sure the latest policy has been applied